Agreeable-f/OpenKeypad/README.md

 Q: Can i use this on other computers?
 A: Yes!
 Just remember to set your binds correctly in osu!.

 Q: What switches can i use?
-A: Yes! all gateron style switches are compatible.
+A: All gateron style switches are compatible.
 (if you are using v2.5 without hotswap socket support you may have to solder directly to the pins of the switch)